emalvino/angular-key-navigation/README.md

 	Currently selected item is: {{currentlySelected}}
 </div>
 ```
-Or for example, to highlite the selected element:
+Or for example, to highlight the selected element:
 ```HTML
 <div em-key-navigation-container selected="currentlySelected">
 	<a ng-href="#" ng-class="{'active': currentlySelected === 'detail'}" em-key-navigation="detail">Detail</a>